-The teacher hung the beads chain in the class and wrote a problem on the blackboard.
+The teacher exhibited the beads chain in the class and wrote a problem on the blackboard.
 Teacher asked the children to use the beads chain to find the answer to the problem.

-Children started solving the problem in different ways on the beads chain.
+Children solved the problem in different ways on the beads chain.